|

 So if you are staying in Cordoba around Easter, don’t miss one of the processions.
 It’s truly worth seeing.
 To make observing one or more of these processions a comfortable experience, visitors can rent folding chairs that are available along the procession route and are available on a daily basis.

-Domingo de Ramos (Palm Sonntag)
+Domingo de Ramos (Palm Sunday)

 Lunes Santo (Monday)

-La Merced - Parroquia de San Antonio de Padua La Sentencia - Parroquia de San Nicolás de la Villa La Vera Cruz - Parroquia de San José y Espíritu Santo La Estrella - Parroquia de San Fernando Vía Crucis - Parroquia de San Juan y Todos los Santos.
+La Merced - Parroquia de San Antonio de Padua La Vera Cruz - Parroquia de San José y Espíritu Santo La Estrella – Parroquia de San Fernando La Sentencia - Parroquia de San Nicolás de la Villa Vía Crucis - Parroquia de San Juan y Todos los Santos.
 La Trinidad Ánimas - Real Parroquia de San Lorenzo Mártir

 Martes Santo (Tuesday)